-Children 12 and under will be admitted FREE to general admission seating areas (accompanied by a paying adult); however, tickets are required for all seats in the reserved seating area and for Late Night Jam.
+Children 12 and under will be admitted FREE to general admission seating areas (accompanied by a paying adult); however, tickets are required for all seats in the reserved seating area.
 Children 12 and under are allowed front-of-house seating at the Little Picker’s Stage.

 Chairs are provided at some of the other stages, or you may bring your own chairs or blankets.
-Convenient on-site, overnight storage is available at no charge.
 ALL CHAIRS/BLANKETS MUST BE REMOVED DAILY.
 Items left are taken to Lost & Found.